 Life skills curriculum includes but is not limited to:

-- Reading- Word recognition, sounds, sight words, reading in a group, reading individually, reading comprehension.
+- Reading- Word recognition, sight words, reading in a group, reading individually, reading comprehension.

-- Writing- Handwriting, legibility, formation, spacing, journals, reporting/recording skills
+- Writing- Handwriting, legibility, formation, spelling, spacing, journals, reporting/recording skills

 - Nutrition/Health- Healthy food(nutrition), nutrients found in food groups and what they do for the body, human development, emotional health, family life education, reading food labels, healthy lifestyle choice (food, exercise, leisure activities), diseases, personal hygiene, meal preparation.

-- Social Skills- Current event discussions, class projects (life cycle of a caterpillar), horticulture, student-led discussion and presentation
+- Social Skills- Manners, social behavior and interests, current event discussions, class projects, student-led discussion and presentation

-- House Activities-Laundry, dishwashing, and cleaning, house maintenance and appropriate care of a home
+- House Activities-Dishwashing, cleaning, house maintenance, and appropriate care of a home

-- Group Activity- Job experience (on and off-campus), grocery store shopping, utilities, and appliance shopping for household needs, food bank volunteering, animal shelter volunteering, Andy Alligators water park, kayaking, restaurant practice, hiking, fishing.
+- Group Activities- Job experience (on and off-campus), grocery store shopping, utilities, and appliance shopping for household needs, community outreach programs, restaurant practice, pedal boating, hiking, fishing, and off-campus field trips.